 David - Committee Member Profile image

-David Achuroa, holds a science degree in community nutrition from the University of Development Studies in Northern Ghana, and Master’s degree in anthropology from the University of Calgary.
+David Achuroa, holds a science degree in community nutrition from the University of Development Studies in Northern Ghana, and a Master’s degree in anthropology from the University of Calgary.
 His graduate thesis explored the web of cultural practices and systems that influence parental understanding and caring of children with disabilities among the Bulsa in Northern Ghana.

 David, a disability advocate, nutritionist, social anthropologist, and policy analyst, undertakes research that increases our knowledge in how institutional, attitudinal, environmental, and communication barriers impact the lives and well-being of people with disabilities.
 He is a strategic thinker and his knowledge and disability experience has informed decision-making on social supports and services.
-He loves to volunteer, and has dedicated part of his free time to serve non profit organizations in Edmonton and Calgary.
+He loves to volunteer, and has dedicated part of his free time to serve non-profit organizations in Edmonton and Calgary.
 He currently lives in Edmonton.

 Dana Antayá-Moore